NICHOLAS A. COLAFELLA

 Nicholas A. Colafella, Ph.D., was appointed as a Member of the State Ethics Commission on December 27, 2004.
 Dr. Colafella served as Vice Chairman of the Commission from January 28, 2013, until being elected Chairman of the Commission on January 16, 2015.

 Dr. Colafella was a Member of the Pennsylvania House of Representatives from 1981 to 2002, serving the 15th Legislative District (Beaver County).
 As a Member of the House of Representatives, Dr. Colafella served as the Democratic Chairman of the House Insurance Committee (1992-1998), and the House Education Committee (1999).

-During this time period, Dr. Colafella also served as a member of the Board of Directors of the Pennsylvania Higher Education Assistance Agency, the Pennsylvania State Board of Education, the Council of Higher Education and the State Board of Vocational Education.
+During this time period, Dr. Colafella also served as a Member of the Board of Directors of the Pennsylvania Higher Education Assistance Agency, the Pennsylvania State Board of Education, the Council of Higher Education, and the State Board of Vocational Education.
 From 1969 until 1980, Dr. Colafella served as the Dean of Continuing Education and Community Service for the Community College of Beaver County as well as its Director of Evening Education.
-He also served as a Business Instructor, at the same institution, and previously served as a High School Business Teacher at Center High School and Northwestern High School.
+He also served as a business instructor at the same institution, and previously served as a high school business teacher at Center High School and Northwestern High School.

 From 1956 to 1958, he served in the United States Navy.
-He received his Ph.D. from the University of Pittsburgh where he published his dissertation entitled A Study of Voluntary Support for Pennsylvania Community Colleges.
-He received his Masters of Arts in Education from Duquesne University and his Bachelor of Sciences in Education from Youngstown State University.
+He received his Ph.D. from the University of Pittsburgh, where he published his dissertation entitled “A Study of Voluntary Support for Pennsylvania Community Colleges.”
+He received his M.A. in Education from Duquesne University and his B.S. in Education from Youngstown State University.